SwiftVISA/SwiftVISASwift/README.md

   try instrument.write("VOLTAGE?")
   let voltage = try instrument.read() // read() will return a String } catch {
-  // Could not read from (or write to) insturment
+  // Could not read from (or write to) instrument
 }
 ```